esteinig/netview/README.md

 We decided to move away from Python to enable a more user-friendly access to the main command-line functions, interface integration with [Shiny](http://shiny.rstudio.com/) and visualization of the networks with [networkD3](https://christophergandrud.github.io/networkD3/).

 Please note that the method is primarily designed for the *visualization* of population structure and does not have the same rigorous statistical backbone as other model-based approaches, such as Admixture or Structure.
 It is therefore recommended to use the networks as a tool to understand and visualize genomic data across the genetic structure inferred from population genetic (and phylogenetic) analyses or supported by independent data (e.g. pedigrees).
-We are expanding the scope of this package to better accommodate this approach, including a novel workflows to detect key contributors (in review), visualize admixture proportions and map samples in a geospatial framework powered by [GlobeJS](https://github.com/bwlewis/rthreejs) and [Leaflet](http://leafletjs.com/)
+We are expanding the scope of this package to better accommodate this approach, including a novel workflows to [detect key genetic contributors](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0177638) (Neuditschko et al. 2017), visualize admixture proportions and map samples in a geospatial framework powered by [GlobeJS](https://github.com/bwlewis/rthreejs) and [Leaflet](http://leafletjs.com/)

 For an introduction to the analysis and visualization of population structure with NetView, see the [Pearl Oyster Tutorial](https://github.com/esteinig/netview/blob/master/tutorials/PearlOysterTutorial.md).